Main Modern Indo-European Reference Books

 A Tentative Syntax of Modern Indo-European is one step ahead of the grammar in the specialization of our project in developing a Modern Indo-European system, and serves as a bridging book between Late Indo-European syntax (and as such useful for Indo-European scholars) and a full Modern Indo-European system.

 Our main works regarding Late Indo-European and North-West Indo-European vocabulary can be found in:

 Late Indo-European lexicon, by Fernando López-Menchero, is the reference core vocabulary used for Modern Indo-European.

 A revised version of Pokorny’s etymological dictionary of Proto-Indo-European roots.

-There is an ongoing project by Fernando López-Menchero Díez to publish a Modern Indo-European Assimil®-like language learning course
+There is an ongoing project by Fernando López-Menchero Díez to publish a Modern Indo-European self-learning language learning course

-Oriented towards a step by step learning of grammatical rules and vocabulary, and dealing with situations of modern-day life in an Assimil®-like way, it is designed as the core of what should become the main (self-)learning course of Modern Indo-European.
+Oriented towards a step by step learning of grammatical rules and vocabulary, and dealing with situations of modern-day life in a way similar to commercially-available courses, it is designed as the core of what should become the main (self-)learning course of Modern Indo-European.

 A similar, less ambitious introductory course was developed by Mario Basile, but it is slightly outdated and will be superseded by the new version.

 Modern Indo-European texts have also been published as small samples of the language.